Care for Lung Muscles

 If your child gets sick, especially with a cold or chest infection, make sure they receive antibiotics and take them to the doctor for extra breathing tests.
 Even if they have not needed assistance coughing before, they may require techniques to assist coughing during illness.

 Non-Ambulatory Stages (Around Age 10 – Adulthood, unable to walk without assistance)

 Breathing muscles will become weaker as you get older.
 The diaphragm is a muscle under the lungs that helps with breathing and supports taking deep breaths.
 Some people with Duchenne develop diaphragm weakness at this stage.
 This can cause difficulty taking deep breaths and expanding the lungs completely.
 After a person with Duchenne stops walking, they may have trouble coughing and require assistance.

 Pulmonary function tests should continue to be done at least once a year to trend monitor the strength of the breathing muscles.
+When FVC is less than or equal to 60% predicted, lung volume recruitment (manual or with a cough assist machine) is indicated to preserve respiratory function.
 However, it is important to talk to your pulmonologist about how to monitor for symptoms of difficulty breathing at home.
 Keep a copy of your latest pulmonary function tests on hand in case of an emergency or to share with your other neuromuscular care team providers.

 If you get sick, especially with a cold or chest infection, make sure to take antibiotics as needed, perform breathing tests more frequently to evaluate breathing, and use assistance (manual or with a cough assist machine) with coughing.
 You may also need to use a breathing machine (ventilator) for a while, even if you have not used one before.